Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Introduction

-Following different microscopic approaches it was shown in \cite{bernardin2012anomalous} and \cite{kundu2018anomalous}, that the energy field (with the convective part subtracted) follows a super-diffusive evolution equation on the macroscopic scale.
+Following microscopic approaches it was shown in \cite{bernardin20163} and \cite{kundu2018anomalous}, that the energy field (with the convective part subtracted) follows a super-diffusive evolution equation on the macroscopic scale.
 In the first part of the paper we provide a simpler alternative derivation of the macroscopic hydrodynamic equations corresponding to the conserved fields of the system in a close system set-up.
-We show that the non-convective part of the energy field evolves according to a super-diffusion equation and the `volume' density field evolves diffusively in the linear response (LR) regime.
+We show that the non-convective part of the energy field evolves according to a super-diffusion equation and the `volume' density field evolves diffusively in the linear response regime.
 We find explicit expressions of these equations.
-Additionally we find the diffusive correction to the super-diffusion equation explicitly.
-Our derivation is based on estimating the correction to the local-equilibrium distribution.
+Additionally we find the diffusive correction to the super-diffusion equation explicitly. \bluew{The procedure followed in \cite{kundu2018anomalous} involves finding coupled differential equations for the correlation and the temperature fields in open system set-up starting from the equations of the microscopic two point correlations $\langle \eta_i(t)\eta_j(t) \rangle_c$ (subscript 'c' represents connected correlation).
+Integrating the correlation field provides a non-local evolution for the temperature field.
+The approach in \cite{bernardin20163} also involves analysing the scaling properties of the (microscopic) energy-energy correlation with complete mathematical rigor.
+In particular it was shown that after space-time scaling, the energy-energy correlation function (on infinite line) is given by the solution of a skew-fractional heat equation with exponent $\frac{3}{4}$.
+In contrast,} our derivation is based on estimating the correction to the local-equilibrium distribution.
 Such a correction includes the contribution of current-current correlation to the computation of the average current which would appear in the macroscopic hydrodynamics.
-To compute these correlations, we invoke fluctuating hydrodynamics (FHD) on a mesoscopic scale.
-Our derivation is intuitive and reveals the importance and significance of the various approximations that goes into deriving the hydrodynamics on a macroscopic scale.
+To compute these correlations, we invoke fluctuating hydrodynamics on a mesoscopic scale.
+Our derivation is intuitive and reveals the importance and significance of the various approximations that goes into deriving the hydrodynamics on a macroscopic scale. \bluew{Moreover, as we will show, the present derivation provides an explicit expression of the super-diffusion operator in terms of a non-local kernel (in bounded domain) and demonstrates how this kernel naturally appears from the space-time correlations of the local currents in the linear response regime through hydrodynamics.}